SurniaUlula/wpsso-organization/readme.txt

 <h3>WPSSO ORG Premium Features</h3>

+The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
+If your site requires the management of multiple organizations, then you may want the Premium version for those additional features.

 * Provides a selection of Organizations for the [WPSSO Schema JSON-LD Markup add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) publisher, event organizer, event performer, job hiring organization, etc. Schema property values.

 <h3>WPSSO Core Plugin Required</h3>